Certificate 3 Guarantee

 The investment priority or importance of the training influences the size of the government subsidy.
 Training in vocational areas that align with important economic and industry skills needs will receive a higher government subsidy.
 A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and those undertaking training in identified country and remote locations.

-The full list of subsidy levels for qualifications is available on the
+The full list of subsidy levels for qualifications is available on the Priority Skills List.

 Does the individual need to contribute to the cost of training?